joao-zanetti/Data-analysis-bioinformatics-Python/README.md

 Scientific Research that analyzes genome data (text files that describe and show the genome) <br/>
 From these archives, extract,search and analyzes informations.<br/>
 Find the intron, exon,gene, primes and intron edges sequences and informations.<br/>
-Calculates the proportion of each position of introns, quantity of informations (Shannon Entropy) and plot graphics<br/>
+Calculates the proportion of each position of nucleotides, respective quantity of informations (Shannon Entropy) and plot graphics<br/>

 ## Text archives that were used to analyze:<br/>
 ### schmidtea_mediterranea.gff3:<br/>